 All students are responsible for 3 credits AU tuition, international airfare, visa fees, in-country transportation outside of program, most meals and immunizations.

 Students in this practicum will participate in DC-based research and planning prior to traveling to one location abroad for approximately five days.
 The subgroups will examine the situation and conditions in select EU countries’ and their efforts to understand and counter Russian disinformation.

-While in-country students will conduct interviews and on-site research in the selected countries (as of November 2019 - Bulgaria, Czech Republic, Germany and Latvia - countries subject to change).
+While in-country students will conduct interviews and on-site research in the selected European cities (as of January 2020 - Berlin, Prague, Riga and Sofia - countries subject to change).
 Upon completing research in both DC and abroad, the team will compile and distill the results from each phase of the practicum into a set of deliverables to be presented to the client.
 Final deliverables may include a slide deck and presentation, a final report of findings, analysis and recommendations, info graphics and research products like an inventory of databases.

 Lines of inquiry to be addressed through this practicum include: